But Pixabay Doesn’t …

 Once more the community is unimpressed.
 My photo of the young model having her make up retouched is perceived as being only marginally better than the woman against the light, with a score of twelve against and three in favour.

 I’m a little frustrated, but decide to persevere.
 A study in black and white from the Esther Schipper Gallery in Berlin – nine for and eleven against.
 Japanese lanterns in Kyoto, two for and eleven against, rocks by Oscienensee in the Swiss Alps, not for us thank you.
 No reason is given for any rejections, other than that the images do not meet the quality standards.
-A couple nearly make it, with votes of eleven to nine (the barbed wire star), and twelve to eight (the rose), while a photo of an orchid that was uploaded at the same time is accepted, so I begin to wonder if the timing might have played a part because it is easy to imagine community members clicking more ticks at certain times
+A couple nearly make it, with votes of eleven to nine (the barbed wire star), and twelve to eight (the rose), while a photo of an orchid that was uploaded at the same time is accepted.

-Eventually, persistence pays off and a couple more in the waiting bay are magically moved under my Profile page, and people start downloading them.
+Eventually, persistence pays off and more in the waiting bay are magically moved under my Profile page, and people start downloading them.

 Pixabay doesn’t offer much Help.
 The quality guidelines convey that photographs must have a well defined subject, clear focus, and compelling colours.
 There are also technical requirements to ensure the image is fit for reproduction and has not been over manipulated during editing.
-On the forum, there’s a Topic that encourages those whose images have been rejected to ask for details – “Please post the link to your content and we or experienced members of our community will give you feedback”.
+A forum topic encourages those whose images have been rejected to ask for details – “Please post the link to your content and we or experienced members of our community will give you feedback”.
 Ordinarily, a few with experience offer suggestions, but it falls to the Administrators to approve or reject reappraisal requests.
-Browsing the reasons for acceptance or rejection gives the impression there’s some elasticity in the quality guidelines and the site can accommodate photos that are not considered gold standard.
+Browsing his decisions gives the impression there’s some elasticity in the quality guidelines and the site can accommodate photos that it deems are not gold standard.

 - I think the lamp is acceptable.
 Maybe not ideal concerning contrast and the mesh background, but it’s okay.